Prefer to contact us online instead?

 - Middle-aged adults around 45-64

-The majority of individuals will undergo low and high moments throughout their lives, but clinical depression persists for weeks, months, or even sometimes for years.
-Clinical depression has the power to interfere with an individual’s entire life, including his or her ability to maintain a healthy lifestyle or occupation.
-For individuals struggling with depression who feel as though the end isn’t near, alcohol and drug use might often appear like an escape to their problems.
+Most people will go through low and high moments throughout their lives, but clinical depression persists for weeks, months, or sometimes years.
+Clinical depression has the power to interfere with your entire life, including your ability to maintain a healthy lifestyle or occupation.
+For people struggling with depression who feel as though the end isn’t near, alcohol and drug use may appear like an escape to their problems.

 - Give up hobbies or social activities

 - Refuse to acknowledge a problem